cirusthevirus/luaparser/README.md

-# luaparser
+# Luaparser
-Recursive descent parser using backtracking for the lua programming language.
+Recursive descent parser for the lua programming language.
+It uses backtracking and provides clang style error messages.